ra2302/ra2302.github.io/_posts/2025-07-21-Six-Linux-Forensics-IronShade.md

 ### Question 9
 From which IP address were multiple SSH connections observed against the suspicious backdoor account?
-Auth.log for the win here again.
+Auth.log for the win here as well.
 ```
 cat auth.log* | grep -a mircoservice
 ```